Table of contents of the article:

 - First, let's select the first website resource which is the URL of the web page.
 Click Headings in the right panel, we cannot find the header CF-Cache-Status , but we can see a header cf ray , this means that Cloudflare does not cache this web resource (because this file extension is not included in Cloudflare's default list of cacheable file extensions).

 - But you can set the Cloudflare page rules to customize the caching option.
-We can also know this from the value of another HTTP header, the control area of cache in the image below.
+We can also know this from the value of another HTTP header, the control of the cache in the image below.
 Its value contains no-cache , which means that the page is not returned from the cache, it is returned from the original web server.

 - But when you click on the second web resource which is a js file, you can find the header value cf-cache-status è MISS .
 This means the js file is cacheable but not cached in Cloudflare now.
 Then it will be loaded from the original web server as well.